Scalar field effective potentials in de Sitter spacetime: Introduction

 For standard particle physics applications, it is sufficient to calculate the effective potential in Minkowski spacetime, but in cosmology the effects of spacetime curvature are important and have to be included.
 This has been done explicitly in de Sitter spacetime~\cite{Shore:1979as,Allen:1983dg}, which is a good approximation for the spacetime metric during inflation and which has a high level of symmetry, making the one-loop calculation tractable.

-In cosmology, the effective potential is often used to describe the dynamics of the field in the (semi)classical approximation, for example when studying cosmological phase transitions~\cite{Athron:2023xlk}, vacuum stability~\cite{Markkanen:2018pdo}, or the evolution of the inflaton and other scalar fields during inflation~\cite{Starobinsky:1986fx,Starobinsky:1994bd}.
-In practice, this is usually done by simply using the effective potential in the place of the classical potential at the level of the equations of motion.
-For this, one cannot simply use the tree-level potential, because in a quantum field theory it is ultraviolet divergent (or cutoff dependent), and intuitively the effective potential appears to be the obvious choice.
+In cosmology, the effective potential is often used to describe the dynamics of the field in the (semi)classical approximation, for example when studying cosmological phase transitions~\cite{Athron:2023xlk}, vacuum stability~\cite{Markkanen:2018pdo}, or the evolution of the inflaton and other scalar fields during inflation~\cite{Guth:1982ec,Hawking:1982my,Bardeen:1983qw}.
+In practice, this is usually done by simply using the effective potential in the place of the classical potential at the level of the equations of motion, or by using the Starobinsky-Yokoyama stochastic theory~\cite{Starobinsky:1986fx,Starobinsky:1994bd} which incorporates quantum fluctuations through a stochastic noise term.
+Either way, one cannot simply use the tree-level potential, because in a quantum field theory it is ultraviolet divergent (or cutoff dependent), and intuitively the effective potential appears to be the obvious choice.

 There is, however, a serious problem with this, as one can see by considering the case of de Sitter spacetime.
 If one computes the effective potential for a light scalar field, with a mass less than the curvature scale, one finds that it is dominated by the long-wavelength infrared modes.
 This has two consequences: First, the quantum correction is large and therefore it needs to be computed accurately, rather than just naively replacing the classical potential with its intuitively obvious quantum analogue.
 And second, the contribution from each order in the loop expansion is larger than the previous one, and therefore perturbation theory breaks down.\footnote{In this paper, we do not consider the case of a free, massless, minimally coupled scalar field.
-That theory has a more serious infrared problem, as a result of which it has no de Sitter invariant vacuum state~\cite{Allen:1985ux, Allen:1987tz,Folacci:1992xc}} Various approximation and resummation techniques have been developed to cope with this \emph{infrared problem} at the technical level~\cite{Riotto:2008mv,Serreau:2011fu,Prokopec:2011ms,Arai:2011dd,Beneke:2012kn,Youssef:2013by,Arai:2013jna,LopezNacir:2013alw,Garbrecht:2014dca,Guilleux:2015pma,Moss:2016uix,Markkanen:2018bfx,Moreau:2018ena,Cespedes:2023aal, DiPietro:2023inn,Huenupi:2024ksc,Nath:2025vhg}.
+That theory has a more serious infrared problem, as a result of which it has no de Sitter invariant vacuum state~\cite{Allen:1985ux, Allen:1987tz,Folacci:1992xc}} Various approximation and resummation techniques have been developed to cope with this \emph{infrared problem} at the technical level~\cite{Riotto:2008mv,Rajaraman:2010xd,Serreau:2011fu,Prokopec:2011ms,Arai:2011dd,Beneke:2012kn,Youssef:2013by,Arai:2013jna,LopezNacir:2013alw,Garbrecht:2014dca,Guilleux:2015pma,Moss:2016uix,Markkanen:2018bfx,Moreau:2018ena,Cespedes:2023aal, DiPietro:2023inn,Huenupi:2024ksc,Nath:2025vhg}.
 In this paper, instead, we ask whether one should be actually calculating a different quantity altogether.

 Indeed, it was recently noted in ref.~\cite{Camargo-Molina:2022paw} that the latter appears to be the case for the stochastic approximation.
 The authors calculated vacuum decay rates to one-loop order in quantum field theory and in the stochastic approximation and found that they agree if, instead of the standard effective potential, the calculation in the stochastic theory is carried out using the \emph{constraint effective potential}, which was introduced in 1986 by O'Raifeartaigh, Wipf and Yoneyama~\cite{ORaifeartaigh:1986axd}.